 Part of this film’s legacy will be that it premiered at the 2016 Toronto International Film Festival (TIFF) by invitation of Cameron Bailey, TIFF’s Artistic Director and longtime Peck colleague.
 TIFF’s documentary programmer Thom Powers, who oversees the TIFF Docs section where I Am Not Your Negro appeared has thoughts on why the film received a standing ovation and went on to win the Grolsch People’s Choice Documentary Award: “It’s not a case of a film being rushed out to fit current events.
 It has a timeless quality that would make it fitting for any year.
 But this year turns out to be an opportune time to hear the voice of James Baldwin.
 Too often, our media is preoccupied with what’s happening right now.
 It’s like a sickness that prevents people from taking a longer view for which this film is the antidote.”

-Oscar-qualifying screenings in New York and Los Angeles went beyond the screen.
+Oscar-qualifying screenings in New York and Los Angeles accompanied by Peck, its astute and highly accomplished director, also provided many preview audiences a time for reflection and introspection.
 In New York’s Harlem, the film team programmed a walking tour of Baldwin’s childhood streets, with Columbia University Community Scholar and Harlem Historian John T. Reddick who sensed Baldwin’s ability to “not only expand the boundaries of his intellect, but also the boundaries of the physical city, beyond the narrow confines of his block and neighborhood.”
 Reddick walked his band of Baldwin enthusiasts to the front entrance of the community’s legendary Harlem Hospital: “Baldwin first meets Martin Luther King in 1958 while working on a Harper's Magazine article about King published in October, 1958.
 Well, in late September of that year Martin Luther King was stabbed and seriously injured during a book signing at Harlem's Blumstein Department Store.”
 Thus, threats that could be fatal for King would not be unfamiliar to Baldwin and King’s army of disciples.
 As we learn in Peck’s portrait, news of his friend’s demise—the third attempt to exterminate the civil rights movement—would knock the breath out of Baldwin.

 Peck’s film shows just how much strength Baldwin displayed through his intellect to continually slay those with “moral apathy” who he calls out as the country’s “moral monsters.”
 Raoul Peck: “I have a favorite quote from Baldwin.
 ‘Every human being is an unprecedented miracle.
 One tries to treat them as the miracles they are, while trying to protect oneself against the disasters they’ve become.’”